HL7NZ/nhi/input/pagecontent/FAQ.md

 ### Does my system have to update the information source codes for citizenship, birthdate, residency, name, deceased date?

 [See above](/FAQ.html#what-is-the-information-source-attribute-and-why-is-it-used)

+### What is the NZ Citizenship status attribute?

+NZ Citizenship is an attribute that was introduced with the NHI SOAP services (Not used in the HL7 legacy).
+It is populated from a DIA share of all births since approximately 1930, where data could be successfully matched to an NHI.
+Where matching occured, the NZ Citizenship status was updated to Yes and the NZ Citizenship status Information Source to DIA.

+Providers can update the NZ Citizenship status if there is no data on the NHI yet, or the source is not DIA.
+GP PMS systems display this to their users but don’t have update capability implemented.

+Organisations may want to limit update capability of these fields to only a team that assesses eligibility.